Explanatory Resources on Ballot Measure Activities

 - The other area of law relates to campaign restrictions and transparency requirements under the state’s Political Reform Act.

-- One is a handy plain-language pamphlet defining the parameters for local officials.
+- The first is a handy plain-language pamphlet defining the parameters for local officials.

-- The other is a more detailed question-and-answer guide on specific issues that can arise for local agencies.
+- The other pieces are more detailed question-and-answer guides on specific issues that can arise for local agencies.